aaaaalbert/nsfcri2017/README.md

 Broader Impacts**.
 Failure to include these headings will result in the proposal being returned without review.

+Also, provide 3-5 high-level keyword descriptors for the project at the end of the overview in the Project Summary.
+Include descriptors of the CISE core discipline(s) that is (are) most closely related to the intellectual focus of the research that the infrastructure will enable.
+You may also include a basic descriptor of the type of infrastructure.
+CISE personnel will use this information in implementing the merit review process.
+Keywords should be prefaced with "Keywords" followed by a colon and each keyword should be separated by semi-colons.

 # TOC
 (auto-generated)

 # Project Description (15 pages max)

+* Proposed CISE research infrastructure and its estimated lifetime, noting whether it is new infrastructure to be created and operated or existing infrastructure to be enhanced and operated;
+* Compelling new CISE research opportunities enabled by the proposed infrastructure (including a description of the steps taken to identify the research opportunities enabled by the infrastructure as well as evidence that a diverse community of users plan to use the capabilities provided);
+* CISE sub-disciplines that will benefit from the infrastructure and CISE-centric research groups within the participating institutions that will use the infrastructure;
+* Existing related resources along with a justification that the proposed research cannot be accomplished with these resources at the institution or elsewhere;
+* Samples of focused research projects or agendas that the infrastructure will enable (note that the novelty and innovative aspects of the research must be evident along with clear evidence that the proposed infrastructure is essential to moving CISE research frontiers forward);
+* Quality of service commitment to the relevant CISE research community;
+* Means by which user satisfaction will be evaluated and used to refine and improve subsequent infrastructure operations;
+* Plans for outreach to ensure that a broad community of users is engaged;
+* Community plans to provide long-term sustainability of the infrastructure;
+* Qualifications of the PIs and the project team to manage the creation or enhancement and operations of the research infrastructure in support of its users; and
+* Detailed project management plan, including a timeline, that outlines all steps to be undertaken to acquire, develop, and/or operate the research infrastructure, and identify the parties responsible for each major task.

+If the proposed infrastructure is related to previously NSF-funded infrastructure, describe the extent to which the previously funded infrastructure will be integrated with the new infrastructure.
+Describe how funds remaining from earlier NSF grants for related infrastructure will be integrated with the requested award.

 (i) Content